-Read Replicas in Azure Database for PostgreSQL
+Read replicas in Azure Database for PostgreSQL

-When to use read replicas
+When to use a read replica

 A common scenario is to have BI and analytical workloads use the read replica as the data source for reporting.

-Creating a replica
+Create a replica

-The master server must have the azure.replication_support set to REPLICA.
-Changing this parameter requires a server restart to take effect.
-(Azure.replication_support parameter applies to General Purpose and Memory Optimized tiers only).
+azure.replication_support parameter applies to the General Purpose and Memory Optimized tiers only).

-Connecting to a replica
+Connect to a replica

 psql -h myreplica.postgres.database.azure.com -U myadmin@myreplica -d postgres

 The metric is calculated from the

 EXTRACT (EPOCH FROM now() - pg_last_xact_replay_timestamp())

 For additional insight, query the master server directly to get the replication lag in bytes on all replicas.
-On PG 10:

 select pg_wal_lsn_diff(pg_current_wal_lsn(), stat.replay_lsn) AS total_log_delay_in_bytes from pg_stat_replication;